If you’re a carer, there’s financial support out there to help you. Find out what’s available and how to apply.

 You can report changes using the carer’s allowance serviceOpens in a new window on GOV.UK, or you can contact the Carer’s Allowance UnitOpens in a new window on GOV.UK, as well as finding more about carer's allowance on the Low Incomes Tax Reform Group websiteOpens in a new window

-You can’t usually get Carer’s Allowance if you’re already claiming State Pension or certain income-replacing benefits.
-For example, New Style Employment and Support Allowance.
+You can’t usually get Carer’s Allowance if you’re already claiming State Pension or certain income-replacing benefits such as, New Style Employment and Support Allowance.

-However, it’s still worth making a claim even though you won’t get the benefit.
-As if you qualify in all other respects, you might be entitled to top-up income on other benefits you get.
+However, it’s still worth making a claim even though you won’t get Carer’s Allowance itself.
+Just being eligible might entitle you to top-up income for other benefits you get.
 This is called having an ‘underlying entitlement’ to Carer’s Allowance.

 Your local Jobcentre Plus – or Jobs and Benefits Office in Northern Ireland – will be able to tell you which benefits to apply for.
 Or you can contact your local Citizens Advice.